mailiap/startup/notes.md

 ## Amazon Web Services - EC2
 * how to create an EC2 instance using the class AMI
 * how to assign an elastic IP address
-> Note that your elastic IP address is allocated until your release it, not until you terminate your instance.
-So make sure you release it when you no longer need it.
-Otherwise you will get a nasty $3 bill every month.
+> Note that the elastic IP address is allocated until it's released, not until the instance is terminated.
+So make sure to release it when it's no longer need it.
+Otherwise it will get a nasty $3 bill every month.

 # 9/21